 Even if the owner has the right to install improvements in the easement area, the utility company still has the right to access and service its lines, which means that the utility company can remove or disturb those improvements.
 Under Florida common law, the utility company will not have a legal obligation to restore them when it is done, unless the easement provides that it must do so.
 It is therefore important to negotiate a provision into the easement that requires the utility company to restore the surface of the easement area to as near as practicable the condition which existed prior to its activities that disturbed the easement area.
 Absent such a provision, the owner would have to do this and bear the cost.

 Consideration also should be given to whether the utility company should be required to install its lines underground.
 Without such a requirement in the easement, it need not do so.

-An owner should also consider whether to limit the types of lines a utility company can install pursuant to an easement.
-It is not unusual for electric and telephone company easements to provide that the utility company can install not only electric or phone lines, but also lines for cable television, internet access and telecommunications services.
-This allows the utility company to let other companies “piggyback” onto the utility company’s easement rights (for a fee, of course), and use the easement area as an assignee of the utility company.
-The way to avoid this is to specify in the easement that the lines can only be for the specific purpose initially intended by the utility company (such as electric or phone service).
+An owner should also consider limiting the types of lines a utility company can install.
+Electric and telephone company easements often provide that the utility company can install not only electric or phone lines, but also lines for cable television, internet access and telecommunications services.
+The utility company can then let other companies “piggyback” onto its easement rights (for a fee, of course) and use the easement area as an assignee of the utility company.
+To avoid this, the easement should specify that the lines can only be for the specific purpose initially intended by the utility company (such as electric or phone service).

-Utility companies will usually negotiate in good faith to address an owner’s reasonable concerns with their easement forms, and it is not unusual to get them to agree to these types or provisions in an addendum to the easement; however, there will be some lead time required since it will usually require the involvement of their legal department.
+Utility companies will usually negotiate in good faith to address an owner’s reasonable concerns with their easement forms, and it is not unusual to get them to agree to these types or provisions in an addendum to the easement.
+Some lead time will be necessary since it will usually require the involvement of their legal department.
 The bottom line is that developers and builders who are presented with utility company easement forms should not just sign them, but think about the kinds of issues they can present.
 It is easier to negotiate these concessions up front before the lines go in, than to ask the utility company to amend its easement later.